GW231109_235456: A Sub-threshold Binary Neutron Star Merger in the LIGO-Virgo-KAGRA O4a Observing Run?: DNS Bank Performance

 \section{DNS Bank Performance}

-We test the recoverability of the \ac{DNS}-targeted bank against the \ac{DNS} population and compare its performance with that of the stellar-mass bank in the same parameter region.
-To do so, we evaluate the bank using the sampled \ac{DNS} population described in Sec~\ref{sec:population}.
-The calculation of mismatch is performed with SBANK software ~\citep{Ajith:2014, Capano:2016, Harry:2009, Privitera:2014} where the mismatch is defined as 1 $-$ fitting factor (FF) \citep{Privitera:2014, Apostolatos:1995}:
+We assess the recoverability of the \ac{DNS}-targeted template bank for the \ac{DNS} population and compare its performance with that of the stellar-mass bank used by GstLAL in \ac{GWTC}-4 over the same region of parameter space.
+To this end, we evaluate the template mismatch using the sampled \ac{DNS} population described in Sec.~\ref{sec:population}.
+The mismatch calculation is performed with the gwastro-sbank software~\citep{Ajith:2014, Capano:2016, Harry:2009, Privitera:2014}, where it is defined as $1 - \mathrm{FF}$, with $\mathrm{FF}$ denoting the fitting factor~\citep{Apostolatos:1995, Privitera:2014}:

-between the bank waveforms and the simulated signals.
-Details of the bank simulation methodology can be found in \citet{Sakon:2022ibh, Hanna:2024tom}.
-Fig~\ref{fig:bank_sims_cdf}(a) shows the mismatch distribution of the \ac{DNS} bank compared to the stellar-mass bank for the \ac{DNS} population.
-Fig~\ref{fig:bank_sims_cdf}(b) illustrates the effectiveness of the \ac{DNS} bank across the (m1, m2) parameter space.
-Overall, we find that the designated bank yields an expected sensitivity-volume improvement of about 2-4 \%.
-If including the horizon factor due to filtering without the duration cut, we can get around 4-8 \% sensitivity improvement.
+where $\hat{u}_k$ and $\hat{u}_s$ denote the normalized bank waveforms and simulated signals, respectively.
+Details of the bank construction and simulation methodology are provided in \cite{Sakon:2022ibh, Hanna:2024tom}.
+Figure~\ref{fig:bank_sims_cdf} shows the mismatch distributions of the \ac{DNS}-targeted bank and the stellar-mass bank for the \ac{DNS} population.
+Overall, we find that the targeted bank provides an expected sensitivity–volume improvement of approximately $2-4$ \% for \ac{DNS} systems.
+When additionally accounting for the increased horizon distance associated with filtering without the duration cut, the total sensitivity improvement increases to approximately $4-8$ \%.